wintercms/docs/console-asset-compilation.md

 }
 </script>
 ```
+Then install the NodeJS packages needed for your plugin in your plugin directory with the command `php artisan mix:install -p <my plugin>`.

 Now if you comple your assets in the project root with `mix:compile` then mix will create the file in your plugin under assets/js/app.js which includes Vue and all other packages that you use in your components.

 Next in the your controller's template file (eg. controllers/myvuecontroller/index.php) you can inclue this generated app.js, and render the content in the div#app: